Learn how to thrift for vintage books with these easy pointers!

 How to Thrift for Vintage Books

-The first tip I have for you is to see what is underneath the paper.
+The first tip on how to thrift for vintage books is to see what is underneath the paper.
 Many times old books have a paper cover that wraps around the whole book and it’s usually either 1) NOT pretty or 2) Super ripped and torn in many places, or both.

 Look past that cover and see what the actual book looks like.